gimnathperera/tutorme-api/README.md

 4.  **Database Setup (if applicable):**
     * [Instructions on how to set up your database, e.g., create a database, run migrations, seed data.]
     * Example for MongoDB: Ensure your MongoDB instance is running.
-    * Example for SQL databases:
-        ```bash
-        # If using Sequelize with migrations
-        npx sequelize db:migrate
-        # If you have seeders
-        npx sequelize db:seed:all
-        ```

 ## 🏃 Usage